Salman-Shaik28/Netflix-Dataset-Exploratory-Data-Analysis/README.md

     - Discussed notable trends in content creation and audience preferences.
     - Suggested areas for further exploration or business recommendations.

-8. **Video Summary**
-    - A 5 to 10-minute video explaining the key insights and visualizations from the project.

 ## Results
 - Clear visualizations illustrating the growth of content.
 - Genre and country-wise content analysis.